TadPath/PARDUS/docs/pcs/pcs_ref_ai.md

 <upper> - a varval of type float.
 It must not be less than <lower> (unless <upper> is negative - which is permitted but which also disables the use of this upper limit value as described below).

 **Note**: Tissue content thresholding is an optional test to determine whether a captured image is discarded or saved.
+Even if an image is discarded due to not passing the tissue content threshold test you may still request a coordinates file by setting the save_coords value to ON (see save_coords).

 **Note**: If the <lower> value supplied here as negative then tissue content thresholding will not be used at all and any image capture request (if the capture succeeds without error) will result in an image to be saved.
 If only the <upper> value supplied here is negative (when the <lower> is non-negative) then tissue content thresholding will be done but without an upper limit imposed in the thresholding process.